Kong/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/property-reference.md

 is where the Admin GUI finds the Admin API when `admin_gui_auth` (see below) is not enabled.

-Note that this property accepts a value with or without protocol.
+This property accepts a value with or without protocol.
 If you specify the protocol, be sure that it is the same as the one you set in `admin_gui_url`, to prevent rendering errors due to mixed content.